 This prototype was based on a story from a skyscraper in New York told in my body sensations workshop.
 The buzzing city and the fact that the experience was 60 floors up contributed to the exiting and a bit scary experience - when we challenge ourselves to do scary things we grow and feel alive.
 This can sometimes be experienced as a tingling sensation along your spine and it awakes your body and all our nerve treads connected to it.

-The experience was surprisingly similar to someone stroking your back which reminds you of the compassion and empathy with which you should treat your body.
+The experience was surprisingly similar to someone stroking your back which reminds me of the compassion and empathy with which you should treat your body.